Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Even if you create a cozy bed for your dog, this furry creature will always find ways to sit right on top of you.
 Do you know what that means?

 Your boy wants a piece of you.
 As a pet owner, you should snuggle with your dog more often.
-If he wants to sit on you, make sure he’s not acting rude or weird.
-If your puppy is acting too clingy, you should train him not to sit on you at his whim.
-But whether your dog is on your lap, at your feet, or on your chest, it’s all just his way of showing that he loves you.
+If he wants to sit on you, ensure he’s not acting rude or weird.

-Want to know why dogs prefer sitting on their owners?
-Here’s why dogs like to sit on their owners and a look at some of the best lap dog breeds.
+Here’s why dogs like to sit on their owners and look at some of the best lap dog breeds, which are some of the most popular dog breeds.

 Attention

 Most of the time, a dog sits on his owner when he wants some playtime.
 Dogs need attention and care, just like family members.
-Dogs are social animals, so if you get a dog, be prepared to spend time with him.

-Dogs can’t ask verbally for attention, so sitting in the laps of their owners is their way of saying, “I need you.”
 If your puppy isn’t aggressively snapping or barking at you, consider it a gesture of love.

 Scent

-Sitting on their owners is a way for dogs to mark their territory and show ownership.
 Don’t worry that your pet is trying to dominate you.
-There are other, more aggressive ways for dogs to mark their territory, including urinating.
+Other, more aggressive ways for dogs to mark their territory include urinating.

 Sitting on your lap or chest is a relatively harmless way for your dog to claim you.

-Expect your puppy to do this more often when you return home with the scent of another animal.
-Your dog is likely trying to reassure himself he’s still number one in your heart.
 This behavior also is more likely if other pets or children visit your home.
 Again, your pup wants to make sure he’s not being displaced.

 Breed behavior

-Usually, smaller dogs are more likely to want to sit on their pet parents.
+Usually, small dog breeds are more likely to want to sit on their pet parents.
 They feel entirely safe snuggled into that warm spot.
-Know that your dog needs your attention and reassurance, especially if you have other pets or children.

-Some larger dog breeds like English Mastiffs Great Danes also like to sit on their people.
-Big dogs want to show affection and love, just like tiny little puppies.
+Big dogs want to show affection and love like tiny little puppies.
 The dogs often don’t realize just how big they are.

 Security

-As a dog owner, you’re responsible not only for your dog’s physical wellbeing but their mental health, too.
 Some dogs like to keep track of their owners and sit on them so that they feel more confident and secure.
-Dogs are the most loyal animals on the planet, and they expect loyalty in return.
+Dogs are the most loyal animals on the planet and expect loyalty in return.

 Dogs always give 100 percent to protect their people.
-Holding your dog on your lap lets you both realize you are safe together.
+Holding your dog on your lap lets you realize you are safe together.

 Mostly, dogs sit on laps for their benefit.
 Being close to you lets them guess what you’re about to do.
 Are you getting ready to leave the house?
 Or start preparing food?